This document explains how a Conferences i/o web app can be embedded into an HTML iframe.

 As of August 2020, Firefox is cookie-permissive by default.

 Safari requires the most process-wise to get cookies working.
-During the “activation” process you will see a prompt like this:
+During the “activation” process, users will see a prompt like this:

 Unfortunately, there is no way to avoid this step, and users must choose “Allow” to complete activation.